Skip to Content

 Background

-Lavon Lake is the primary source of water for the North Texas Municipal Water District which serves 90 communities and 1.6 million residents.
-Lavon Lake has not had any water quality concerns since 2016, but several of its tributaries have.
-Two of the larger tributaries—Wilson Creek and the East Fork Trinity River—have not met all water quality standards since 2010, because bacteria concentrations exceed the criteria for primary contact recreation use.
+Lavon Lake is the primary source of water for the North Texas Municipal Water District (the Water District) which serves 90 communities and 1.6 million residents.
+Lavon Lake has not had any water quality concerns since 2016, but several of its tributaries have though.
+Two of the larger tributaries—Wilson Creek and the East Fork Trinity River—have not met all water quality standards since 2010, because bacteria concentrations exceed the primary contact recreation use criteria.
 Sister Grove Creek has concerns for elevated bacteria and low dissolved oxygen, and Pilot Creek has a concern for elevated bacteria.

 Back to the top of the page Back to top